Rodgers, Packers lose 20-16 to Lions, miss playoffs

 After winning four straight games and receiving plenty of help from other teams, the Packers had control of their postseason fate heading into the final game of the NFL regular season.
 But they fell short against the Lions, who had been eliminated from the playoffs earlier Sunday when the Seattle Seahawks beat the Los Angeles Rams 19-16 in overtime.

+“Basically we found out in pregame warmup or coming off, and I’m telling you, we were unfazed,” Lions coach Dan Campbell said.
+“We knew what we were coming in here for, and it was to gain some respect and show what we’re capable of no matter what happened.
+We knew the only way to do that is to win.
+So our guys were locked in, they were unaffected by that, because we knew what the objective was.”

-Seattle (9-8) instead earned the NFC’s last playoff spot and will play at San Francisco (13-4) in the opening round.
+Seattle (9-8) instead earned the NFC’s last playoff spot and will play Saturday at San Francisco (13-4).
 The Packers (8-9) missed the playoffs for the first time in Matt LaFleur’s four seasons as coach.

-Rodgers went 17 of 27 for 205 yards with one touchdown in what may be the final appearance at Lambeau Field for the four-time MVP.
-Although he is under contract for next season, the 39-year-old Rodgers has said he doesn’t know whether he will continue playing.

 Jamaal Williams’ second 1-yard touchdown run of the night against his former team put the Lions (9-8) ahead with 5:55 remaining.
 Williams had 17 touchdown runs to break the Lions’ single-season record that Barry Sanders had set in 1991.